 Understanding AI-Powered Scams: The New Frontier of Fraud

-Artificial intelligence scams represent a quantum leap in fraudulent tactics.
-“What we are seeing is AI automating or ‘supercharging’ a lot of the same techniques that scammers are already using, including making possible some new attacks,” explains Dave Schroeder, UW–Madison national security research strategist.
-“Scammers essentially use AI as a job aid or an additional tool—just like many of us do” .
+AI (artificial intelligence) scams are a huge leap in fraudulent tactics.
+“What we are witnessing is AI taking over or ‘supercharging’ a great deal of the same techniques that the scamming community is using, as well as allowing some new types of attacks to be created,” says Dave Schroeder, UW–Madison national security research strategist.
+“Basically, the AI is just scammed like any other worker who uses it as a job aid or an additional tool—just like most of us do” .

 The Voice Cloning Epidemic: Is That Really Your Grandchild Calling?

-One of the most alarming developments in artificial intelligence scams is voice cloning technology.
-Scammers can now create a convincing replica of someone’s voice using just a short audio clip—often sourced from social media videos, voicemail messages, or online content .
+The use of AI (artificial intelligence) in fraudulent activities is one of the most startling innovations in the field of the voice cloning technique.
+Scammers can produce a perfect duplicate of someone’s voice with just one short audio clip—often taken from social media videos, voicemail messages, or online content .

 These AI scam calls typically follow a predictable pattern: